aws-samples/service-screener-v2/usecases/scheduler/README.md

 9. SNS: Sends the summary of findings to the email recipients.
 ![architecture diagram](./screener-architecture.png)

 ### Costs
-For a 5 configs and weekly execution, total cost a month is $0.42/mth, or $5/yrs.
-You may refers the [cost calculator here](https://calculator.aws/#/estimate?id=bae7c90fbe563768fd4c5d2726f3a8476ed190a0)

-For 1 config and weekly, it will be around $0.1/mth or $1.2/yrs

-For 1 config and monthly, it will be around $0.025/mth, or $0.3/yrs
+The actual cost incurred will depend on the frequency of execution, the number of configurations, amount of resources and number of accounts you are scanning.
+You may refer to [cost calculator here](https://calculator.aws/#/estimate?id=bae7c90fbe563768fd4c5d2726f3a8476ed190a0) for exact calculations.
+Following are some estimates based on different scenarios:

+- Configs: 5, Schedule: Weekly. $0.42/Month or $5/Year.
+- Configs: 1, Schedule: Weekly. $0.1/Month or $1.2/Year
+- Configs: 1, Schedule: Monthly. $0.025/Month or $0.3/Year

 ## Deployment Guide (Recommended to run in Cloudshell)
 ### Prerequisite - Permission